spencermountain/compromise/contributing.md

 * some kind of more specific auto-documentation for each public method.
 Something better than a readme.
 Basic human-explanations of ideas + assumptions.
 * some smaller and more specific subset builds from grunt.
 * better nlp.value() parsing, and identification. that 5kg-> 5 kilograms. some knowledgable representation of times, speeds, lengths, etc.
+*perfect 'have walked' & pluperfect 'had walked' & future perfect 'will have walked' support
+* habitual aspect support 'used to walk'

 proposed api change:
 ```javascript